-The thought of separating from wife and coping with separation entails a lot of hurt and difficulties.
-That begs the question, how to handle a separation of marriage?
+It can be said that even the thought of separating from a spouse and coping with such a situation entails a lot of hurt and difficulties.
+That begs the question ‘’How to deal with separation from your wife?’’

 1. Listen to your wife intently

-Are you struggling with the thought “my wife wants to separate”resonating in your head?
+Are you struggling with the thought “My wife wants to separate” or ‘’How to deal with separation from wife?’’ resonating in your head?

 This separation idea didn’t come lightly.
 She has probably thought about it for a while, but only now has she gotten the courage to say something.
 And you know what?
-Many times, your wife is right.
-Women just feel things men don’t.
+Many times, your wife can be right about what she feels.

 2. Talk about timelines

-When you hear “separation” you probably thought “forever.”
+When you hear “separation” you probably think “forever.”
 But those two words don’t necessarily have to go together.

 A short-term separation is probably what she intended.
 So talk about timelines.
 How much time does she need?
 A week?
 A month?
 Longer?
 Or maybe if she isn’t sure, talk about taking it week by week, which means you’ll need to revisit this conversation regularly.